phstc/phstc.github.com/_posts/2015-05-17-dont-disqualify-yourself.md

 [Does your profile play a song](https://song-of-github.herokuapp.com)?

 If you don't have any public project or activity (or a GitHub profile).
-You will probably lose some points compared with candidates who have.
+You may lose some points compared with candidates who have, but it's something you can overcome while telling about your experience.

 P-l-e-a-s-e, don't say that you don't have public projects or activity because the company that you work for doesn't support open source.
 IMO open source is much more an individual initiative than a company one.
 If your company uses open source, it supports open source, but it doesn't mean that your boss will tell you to spend working hours in open source, just to make you a better GitHub profile.